What is self-sabotage? Self-sabotaging meaning.

 - Am I focusing on self-defeating thoughts?

-If you answered yes to any of these questions you could be allowing yourself to engage in self-sabotaging behaviour.
+If you answered yes to any of these questions you could be allowing yourself to engage in self-sabotaging behavior.
 You need to be honest with yourself and ask yourself if you feel you deserve better and determine what you are afraid of.
 Once you do this you may then be able to rise above self-sabotage.

-How can we rise above self-sabotaging?
+How can we rise above and how to stop self-sabotaging?

 If you are afraid of failure, consider listing all the ways you have succeeded in the past.
 Take a look at all the wonderful things you have already achieved.
 Try to remember what you overcame to get there and work on boosting your confidence.
 Try to remember that failure is ok too, and it will happen!
 We can’t always be perfect, and we won’t always get what we want.
 Accepting this shouldn’t limit our belief in ourselves but should instead guide us to understand that we should keep working on ourselves and open up to new opportunities.